AT PUGET SOUND

 Determine what you could have said, done, or felt.
 What might you have said to yourself to discourage you from relapsing?
 What actions could you have taken to have prevented it?
 What emotions could you have focused on feeling instead?

 How do you feel now?
-What are you feeling after the relapse?
+How are you feeling after the relapse?

 Avoiding a relapse involves more than just knowing your triggers.
 Preventing relapse is also about more than managing cravings.
 To prevent relapse, you need to have a relapse prevention plan in place that is going to keep you on track and benefit your recovery efforts all around.